 (Both boarding and day options are available.)

 (Inclusive tuition covers all costs except a riding helmet for students interested in horseback riding. )

 |Application Deadline||None / Rolling|

-- The grounds consist of more than 450 acres of woodland and meadows.
+- The grounds are located on our 450 acre farm of woodland and meadows.
 The home-like enviroment and the individualized attention given to each student combine to make a warm, caring place in which the child can blossom.

 - At Oakland, students have individualized programs tailored to their special needs.
-Every student is assigned to a particular reading teacher who oversees the specifics of the child's program.
-The teacher monitors the student's progress in all areas, and provides encouragement and advice.
+Every student is assigned to a main reading teacher who oversees the specifics of the child's program.

-- Every student receives at least one 35 min. period a day of 1:1 instruction.
-There is a low student teacher ratio, 5:1.
+- Every student receives at least one, daily, 1:1 instruction.
+Oakland offers a low student teacher ratio averaging 5:1.
 Small classes combined with one-to-one instruction provide the attention needed for real academic growth.

 - Classes are ungraded and based instead on skill level.
 Students are placed in classes which they can comfortably learn.

-- LD types supported: Dyslexia, dysgraphia, dyscalcula, executive functioning
+- LD types supported: Dyslexia, dysgraphia, dyscalculia, executive functioning, ADD, ADHD

 - School Location Miles Grades Students